k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/17_Graphit/08_invoke_javacode_from_graphit.md

 ### Example
 In the following example, a Graphit Web Service retrieves the sum of all payments made by a customer from the Received Invoices table.
-A decision can be made whethere to convert this amount into GBP or EUR currency depending on the value of the convGBP parameter.
+A decision can be made whether to convert this amount into GBP or EUR currency depending on the value of the convGBP parameter.

 -  True, displays the amount in GBP.
 -  False displays the amount in EUR.